Thuzys/Session_Control/README.md

 The errors are handled in the services module, where the exceptions are caught, and a response with ServicesError is sent to the webApi handler.

-the error caught are:
+the error caught are:n
-- IllegalArgumentException
-- IllegalStateException
 - NoSuchElementException
+- StorageError
+- ServicesError
-- SQLException
+- ParamError

 ---

 # Critical Evaluation

-## Not concluded functionalities and defects
+## Not concluded functionalities and defects:
-- the lack of possibility to update a player. (can be used to update the token).
 - the lack of possibility to delete a player or game
-- the possibility to filter the players using its email.

 ## Improvements to be made:
-- Implement the possibility to update a player.
 - Implement the possibility to delete a player or game.
-- Implement the possibility to filter the players using its email.